jpcsp/jpcsp/README.txt

    under "Options" > "Configuration" > "Region";

--> Configuration settings can be changed "on the fly", i.e. the changes are effective immediately.
+-> Configuration settings can be changed "on the fly", i.e. the changes are effective immediately;

 -> Draft implementation for the support of Video UMDs;